 Which construction material you should choose for a bird bath is largely a matter of personal preference.
 Some materials, such as ceramic and glass mosaics, are more delicate than sturdier materials such as concrete and plastic.
 Birders who have other decorative elements in their garden, such as multi-colored gazing balls or concrete statues, may prefer certain bird bath materials because they match the existing accents.
 Some birders also prefer to choose materials based on their weight, especially to make cleaning and relocating the bird bath easier.

 Not only do bird baths come in many different styles and materials, but because these are decorative garden fixtures, they also have a range of design options.
 Accents and characteristics that must be considered when choosing a bird bath include:

 - Lip Width: A wider lip offers more perching space but has a less delicate appearance.

-- Sculptures: Many birdbaths feature decorative carvings and sculptures on the pedestal or edge of the basin.
-Popular designs include leaves, flowers, butterflies, small birds, turtles, fish or other related accents.
+- Sculptures: Many bird baths feature decorative carvings and sculptures on the pedestal or edge of the basin.
+Popular designs include leaves, flowers, butterflies, small birds, turtles, fish, or other related accents.
 More whimsical designs may even resemble cats, gnomes, or other fun features.

-For many backyard birders, the ultimate deciding factor among types of birdbaths is the cost.
-Simple, basic birdbaths can cost as little as $15-20, and many birders and gardeners can make their own birdbaths for even less.
-More elaborate designs, including solar birdbaths and fountains, can cost $200 or higher depending on their size, style and features.
+For many backyard birders, the ultimate deciding factor among types of bird baths is the cost.
+Simple, basic bird baths can cost as little as $15-20, and many birders and gardeners can make their own baths for even less.
+More elaborate designs, including solar bird baths and fountains, can cost $200 or higher depending on their size, style, and features.